There are so many products on the market that all claim to make our lawns look great.

 Alternatively, it can be applied using one of the many tank sprayer options that are out there, including this backpack tank sprayer which is ideal for anyone with larger yards and gardens.

 Pro-tip – add a lawn-safe indicator dye to liquid fertilizer before application – then you can easily see exactly where you’ve sprayed, and where you have left to cover.
 This takes the gue sswork out of accurate, blanket coverage.

 Granular fertilizer can be applied by hand, or – as is more common – by using one of these now iconic seed spreading devices (link to scotts.com).

 It can also be applied by using a tow-behind broadcast spreader if you have a lot of area to cover and have a lawn tractor.
-And you can follow that link for some incredible machines if you fancy an upgrade.

 In both cases, make sure your lawn has had a good watering before application – that way you know it’s going to accept the fertilizer, and it will help it get down to the root system.